TriVista Basic

 Accessories

-- Helium Cryostate with temperature limit at a few Kelvin
+- Helium cryostats (with and without cryogen) with temperature limit at a few Kelvin

-- AFM from Nanonics or JPK Instruments for TERS and AFM-Raman mapping
+- AFM from A.P.E.
+Instruments for TERS and AFM-Raman mapping

 Macro Raman Chamber